A PrestaShop module consists of a main PHP file with as many other PHP

 the cart or the product sheet, when displaying the current stock, etc.).

 Specifically, a hook is a shortcut to the various methods available from

 Modules are the ideal way to let your talent and imagination as a developer express themselves, as the creative possibilities are many and you can do pretty much anything with PrestaShop’s module API.

-PrestaShop 1.7 was built so that modules that were written for PS 1.6 could work almost as-is – save for minor changes and a cosmetic update, the template files being in need of adapting to the 1.7 default theme.
+PrestaShop 1.7 was built so that modules that were written for PS 1.6 can work almost as-is — save for minor changes and a cosmetic update, the template files being in need of adapting to the 1.7 default theme.